EU’s Landmark AI Act Enters Into Force, Setting Global Standard for Artificial Intelligence Regulation

 The EU AI Act introduces a forward-looking definition of artificial intelligence, categorizing AI systems based on the level of risk they pose.
 The regulation outlines four main risk categories: minimal risk, specific transparency risk, high risk, and unacceptable risk.

-EU Member States have until August 2, 2025, to designate national competent authorities responsible for overseeing the application of AI rules and conducting market surveillance.
-The European Artificial Intelligence Board, a scientific panel of independent experts, and an advisory forum of diverse stakeholders will support the implementation and enforcement of the EU AI Act.
-Companies failing to comply with the rules could face fines of up to 7% of their global annual turnover for violations involving banned AI applications, and up to 3% for other infractions.
+EU Member States have until August 2, 2025, to appoint national authorities responsible for applying the rules and monitoring compliance.
+Oversight will be coordinated by the European Artificial Intelligence Board and the newly established European AI Office.
+Non-compliance carries significant penalties.
+Companies could face fines of up to 7% of global annual turnover for violations involving banned AI and up to 3% for other breaches.
+Most provisions will take effect on August 2, 2026.
+However, bans on unacceptable-risk AI and GPAI rules are enforceable earlier, ensuring early protections.

 Need Help?